 More information on Calcium.

-- Dark-skinned people need 20 minutes per day while light-skinned people need 10–15 minutes.
+- Dark-skinned people need 20 min/day

 Such large amounts of vitamin D are only available in supplementals or specially treated mushrooms.

 Below are the U.S. recommended vitamin D intakes.